Unication Pager FAQs

 Do I have to send the pager back to the factory to be updated if there is a software bug?

-The G4/5 is a software defined radio and we offer periodic Software Update Utilities to our Dealer community to allow them to service their customers as expeditiously as possible.
+The G-Series P25 Voice Pagers are software defined radios and we offer periodic Software Update Utilities to our Dealer community to allow them to service their customers as expeditiously as possible.
 Standard software & updates are complimentary and available for download on our website.

 If your pager needs servicing, please contact your Authorized Dealer for instructions.
 If you are not sure who your Authorized Dealer is, please fill out our serial number search form: https://www.unicationusa.com/serialnumbersearch